fxp-jim/HorizonDocs/Horizon User Guide/III. Customers/Deleting a Customer Tier,  Sales Channel, and Payment Terms.md

 ### Delete a Customer Tier,  Sales Channel, and Payment Terms
 _______________________________
-Follow these steps to deleter a customer tier, sales channel, and payment terms in sales orders:
+Follow these steps to delete a customer tier, sales channel, and payment terms in sales orders:

 1. Navigate to the main menu and click on **Sales Order**.
 2. Within the Sales Order section, click on **Order Management**, then select **Sales Orders** from the dropdown menu.